 She was approved at a Preferred rating class.

 Jacob was diagnosed with high blood pressure at 55, and applied for life insurance at 56.

 After diagnosis, his doctor prescribed him high blood pressure medication.
 While Jacob does take his medication as prescribed, he didn’t change his eating habits or begin an exercise routine.

-As a result, his follow-up levels were relatively inconsistent.
+As a result, his follow-up results were relatively inconsistent.

-When he applied for life insurance, he was approved for a Standard.
+When he applied for life insurance, he was approved for a Standard rate.

 The Poor Outcome

 George applied for life insurance at the age of 46.
 He figured his young age would help him secure a low premium.